Some Indian hotels are reporting occupancy rates of 80%, the highest it has been since the pandemic started affecting our lives.

 Mars Hotels & Resorts Pvt Ltd

-Exemplary service combined with an adoption of high health and safety standards that are a new normal and a slew of creative consumer promotions targeting locals has proved to be successful for Mars Hotels & Resorts Ltd.
+Exemplary service combined with the adoption of high health and safety standards that are a new normal and a slew of creative consumer promotions targeting locals has proved to be successful for Mars Hotels & Resorts Ltd.

 “In the last few months, we’ve better aligned some key revenue management aspects including rate strategy and parity across channels, direct booking perks, unbundling of services, revamping of website and most importantly a flexible cancellation policy,” says Arindam Chakraborty.